akiryk/tutorials-learning-lessons/Microservices/ms-architecture-fundamentals.md

 ## Introducing Microservices
 Review the pros and cons of microservices approach vs monolith approach.

-#### Challenges with monoliths in a nutshell:
+### Challenges with monoliths in a nutshell:

-Monolith: all code is in a single codebase with a single database and a single programming language
+All code is in a single codebase with a single database and a single programming language
 - simple
 - easy to update